rust-lang/rfcs/text/0000-lang-team-advisors.md

 ## Integration into the experiment process

-Advisors can serve as the liaison for an [experimental feature gate](https://lang-team.rust-lang.org/how_to/experiment.html) if the lang team leads approve.
+Advisors can serve as the liaison for an [experimental feature gate](https://lang-team.rust-lang.org/how_to/experiment.html) if a lang team member approves.
 This is only recommended for advisors that attend triage/design meetings regularly and who have a strong sense for what might be controversial or likely to be accepted (as opposed to advisors who are domain experts but not following all aspects of Rust).

 # Drawbacks
 [drawbacks]: #drawbacks